kadena-io/marmalade/pact/collection-tutorial.md

 Whitelists in this collection policy is on a first-come, first-served basis.
 This step is to be run by the `minters`.

-To reserve the whitelists, minters must generate a principaled account.
+To reserve the whitelists, minters must generate a principal-ed account.
 This can simply be a `k:{public-key}`, but there is a pact function to generate it in code.
 For example, running the following code.

 ```
 (create-principal (read-keyset 'keyset))